Pinkeye (conjunctivitis)

 What are the symptoms?

 Pinkeye usually makes the whites of the eyes turn pink or red.
-It can cause teary, red, itchy eyes, and the eyelids may be swollen.
-Pus or thick discharge can make the eyelids sticky, especially when you sleep.
-A cloth dipped in warm water and applied gently to the affected area will help remove any crusty discharge.
+Common symptoms include watery, itchy and irritated eyes, along with swollen eyelids.
+In some cases a thick pus-like discharge may develop, making the eyelids sticky, especially when you sleep.
+A cloth dipped in warm water and applied gently to the affected area will help clean away any crusty discharge.

 Is pinkeye serious?

-Pinkeye is usually a mild infection that is not a serious threat to health.
-It will often clear up by itself in 7 to 10 days.
+Pinkeye is usually a mild infection and not a major health concern.
+It usually clears up by itself in 7 days to several weeks.

 Sometimes pinkeye can be a more serious infection.
-Visit your health care provider if symptoms of pinkeye get worse.
-Your health care provider will know if anything is wrong and may prescribe antibiotic eye drops or ointment.
+If symptoms worsen, it’s important to see a health care provider.
+Your health care provider will know if anything is wrong and may prescribe antibiotic eye drops or ointment if needed.

-When your child has pinkeye, your health care provider can tell you if your child can return to school or daycare, or should stay home.
-If your child has been prescribed antibiotics they should stay home for at least 24 hours after starting their treatment.
-It is important that your child takes all (completes the full course) of the antibiotics and that they are taken on time.
+If your child has pinkeye, your health care provider will let you know if your child should stay home or if they can attend school or daycare.
+If your child has been prescribed antibiotics, they should stay home for at least 24 hours after starting treatment.
+It’s important to complete the full course of antibiotics and that they are taken as directed to help clear the infection and prevent it from spreading.

 How is it spread?

 Pinkeye caused by a bacterial or viral infection spreads very easily.
-A person with pinkeye can easily infect several family members within a few days.
-It is often passed on when an infected person touches the pus or discharge from their eye and then touches someone else.
-It is also spread by touching the discharge from an infected eye and then touching your own eye.
+A person with pinkeye can easily spread it to several family members within a few days.
+It often spreads when an infected person touches the discharge from their eye and then touches another person.
+It can also spread when someone touches the discharge from an infected eye and then touches their own eye.

-You can also be infected through contact with objects such as a tissue, facecloth, towel or eye dropper that have been contaminated with discharge from the eye of an infected person.
-The bacteria or virus causing pinkeye may also be spread to others through contact with droplets from an infected person’s cough or sneeze.
+You can also be infected by sharing items such as tissues, facecloths, towels or eye droppers that have been contaminated with discharge from the eye of an infected person.
+The bacteria or virus causing pinkeye can also spread through contact with droplets from an infected person’s cough or sneeze.

 What can I do to limit the spread of pinkeye?

-It is important for your child and everyone else in your family to follow strict hygiene practices.
-These practices should be followed for up to 10 days after pinkeye has been diagnosed or as long as the eye is red.
+It’s important for your child and everyone else in your family to follow strict hygiene practices.
+These practices should be followed for up to 10 days after pinkeye has been diagnosed or as long as the eye remains red.

-- Wash your hands with soap and warm water several times daily.
-For more information on hand washing, see HealthLinkBC File #85 Hand washing: Help stop the spread of germs
+• Wash your hands frequently with soap and water throughout the day.
+For more information on proper hand washing, please visit HealthLinkBC File #85 Hand washing: Help stop the spread of germs

-- Don't rub or touch the infected eye.
-If only 1 eye is infected, be extra careful not to touch the other eye.
-Wash your hands right away after touching an infected person’s eyes or face
+• Don't rub or touch the infected eye.
+If only one eye is infected, take extra care not to touch the other eye.
+Always wash your hands immediately after touching the infected eye

-- Use paper towels instead of washcloths and towels for washing and drying the hands and face.
-If you can't do this, make sure others do not use the infected person's towels and face cloths
+• Use paper towels instead of washcloths and towels for washing and drying the hands and face.
+If this isn’t possible, make sure the infected person’s towels and cloths are not used by others

 How is it treated?

-Remember to always wash your hands before and after applying drops or ointment.
+Remember to wash your hands thoroughly with soap and water before and after applying drops or ointment.
+This prevents the spreading of the infection.

 Applying eye drops